waseemcool/Spring-XML-Based-Configuration-Project/README.md

 **Key characteristics:**

-* Beans are declared using <bean> tags with id and class attributes
+* Beans are declared using <bean> tags with id and class attributes.
-* Dependencies are injected through <property> (setter injection) or <constructor-arg> (constructor injection) tags
+* Dependencies are injected through <property> (setter injection) or <constructor-arg> (constructor injection) tags.
-* Configuration is completely separate from your Java code
+* Configuration is completely separate from your Java code.
-* Requires an XML parser to load the application context
+* Requires an XML parser to load the application context.